miklosa/Mrp.Logger/README.md

 ## Test results of FileLogger
-During the 2 instances of FileLogger were using.
-The test application is attached to source, [Program.cs](https://github.com/miklosa/Mrp.Logger/blob/main/Mrp.Logger/Test/TestFileLogger/Program.cs)
+There were two initialized FileLoggers during the test.
+The test application is attached to the source - [Program.cs](https://github.com/miklosa/Mrp.Logger/blob/main/Mrp.Logger/Test/TestFileLogger/Program.cs)
 ```csharp
 ILogger logger = new Logger(config =>
 {